puppetlabs/puppet-lint/README.md

 If you find a bug in Puppet Lint or its results, please create an issue in the [repo issues tracker](https://github.com/puppetlabs/puppet-lint/issues/).
 Bonus points will be awarded if you also include a patch that fixes the issue.

+## Development

+Acceptance tests for this tool leverage [puppet_litmus](https://github.com/puppetlabs/puppet_litmus).
+To run the acceptance tests follow the instructions [here](https://github.com/puppetlabs/puppet_litmus/wiki/Tutorial:-use-Litmus-to-execute-acceptance-tests-with-a-sample-module-(MoTD)#install-the-necessary-gems-for-the-module).
+You can also find a tutorial and walkthrough of using Litmus and the PDK on [YouTube](https://www.youtube.com/watch?v=FYfR7ZEGHoE).

+If you run into an issue with this tool or would like to request a feature you can [raise a PR](https://github.com/puppetlabs/puppet-lint/pulls) with your suggested changes.
+Alternatively, you can [raise a Github issue](https://github.com/puppetlabs/puppet-lint/issues) with a feature request or to report any bugs.
+Every other Tuesday the DevX team holds [office hours](https://puppet.com/community/office-hours) in the [Puppet Community Slack](http://slack.puppet.com/), where you can ask questions about this and any other supported tools.
+This session runs at 15:00 (GMT) for about an hour.

+If you have problems getting this tool up and running, please [contact Support](http://puppetlabs.com/services/customer-support).

 ## Thank you